Who We Are

 Founded in 2004 by the late David Wort, Family Equip emerged from the need for consistent and meaningful support for young autistic people as well as young people with ADHD, learning disabilities and various mental health conditions in the West Midlands.

 Around Family Equip exists a small community of amazing families who support each other, and we want more families to be a part of it.
-We welcome the families of children and teenagers with a wide range of levels of needs - see what we offer.
+We welcome the families of children, teenagers and young adults with a wide range of levels of needs - see what we offer.

-We are a trusted ally for countless families and children - David has left behind a most notable legacy.
+We are a trusted ally for many families and young people - David has left a most notable legacy.

 See Meet the Team to learn more about who we are.